itu-itis21-ugurluy21/Mogify/ReadMe.md

-# MogApp Privacy Policy
+# Mogify Privacy Policy

-**Effective Date:** **October 30, 2023**
+**Effective Date:** **October 29, 2025**

 ---

 ## 1. Introduction
-Welcome to **MogApp**!
+Welcome to **Mogify**!
 This Privacy Policy explains how we handle your information when you use our mobile application.
 Your privacy is critically important to us.
 Our goal is to provide a powerful fitness analysis tool while respecting your data and privacy at every step.

 This policy explains **what information we collect**, **why we need it**, and **how we use it** to provide our services.